-As you can see the fees charged for P2P lending are different from the more simple fees charged for index funds.
+As you can see, the fees charged for P2P lending are different from the more simple fees charged for index funds.
 This makes it hard to compare.
-Some charge fees on the interest received other charges on the basis of outstanding loans, or on the repayments being made.
+Some charge fees on the interest received other charges based on outstanding loans, or on the repayments being made.
 Either way, it looks like they take a bigger cut than the index funds.

 How does My Portfolio look?